Derryn Hinch

-Derryn Nigel Hinch (born 9 February 1944) is a New Zealand–born media personality, politician, actor, journalist and published author.
-He is best known for his career in Australia, on Melbourne radio and television.
+Derryn Nigel Hinch (9 February 1944 – 10 July 2026) was an Australian media personality, politician, actor, journalist and author.
+Born in New Zealand, he moved to Australia in 1963 and became known for his career on Melbourne radio and television.
 He served as a Senator for Victoria from 2016 to 2019.

 Hinch was elected to the Senate representing Victoria as the head of Derryn Hinch's Justice Party at the 2016 federal election.
-Aged 72 at the time, Hinch was, when elected, the oldest federal parliamentarian ever to be elected for the first time.
-He lost his senate seat in the 2019 election.
+Aged 72 at the time, Hinch was the oldest federal parliamentarian ever to be elected for the first time.
+He lost his seat in the 2019 election.

 He remained host of his weekly program Hinch Live until the election campaign period officially commenced, in a decision supported by Sky News Live.
 He has been the host of 3AW's Drive radio show, and a National Public Affairs commentator for the Seven Network on Sunday Night, Today Tonight and Sunrise.
+For much of his career he was dubbed "The Human Headline" and he adopted this moniker for two of his books.

-Hinch has been convicted of contempt of court three times, serving two prison sentences and one sentence of house detention.
+Hinch was convicted of contempt of court three times, serving two prison sentences and one sentence of house detention.

 Career

 Print

-Hinch began his career at the age of 15 with the Taranaki Herald in New Plymouth, New Zealand in 1960.
+Hinch began his career at the age of 15 with the Taranaki Herald in New Plymouth, New Zealand, in 1960.
 In 1963, he came to Australia on the MS Wanganella and joined The Sun in Sydney.
 By 1966, he had become a foreign correspondent for the Fairfax organisation, and in New York became bureau chief in 1972.
 He lived in New York for 11 years.
-Hinch returned to Sydney and was editor of The Sun in 1976–1977.
+Hinch returned to Sydney and was editor of The Sun from 1976 to 1977.

 Television

 Hinch hosted Beauty and the Beast on the Seven Network between 1982 and 1983.
-From 1988 to 1991, Hinch hosted his own current affairs show on the Seven Network titled Hinch, which later moved to Network Ten where it ran from 1992 to 1994.
+From 1988 to 1991, Hinch hosted his own current affairs show on the Seven Network titled Hinch at Seven, (retitled Hinch in 1989) which later moved to Network Ten where it ran from 1992 to 1994.
 In 1994, Hinch joined the Nine Network and hosted The Midday Show for a year.
 He has also appeared on Dancing with the Stars, Underbelly and Millionaire Hot Seat as a guest playing for charity.

 In September 2012, Hinch rejoined the Seven Network as national public affairs commentator, though there were rumours that Hinch might make a comeback (although this never eventuated).
 From February 2015, Hinch hosted a twice weekly news opinion program, Hinch Live, over the weekend on Sky News Australia.